-- Showcasing acts are Quantum Tangle, William Prince, Lacey Hill, Amanda Rheaume, and, for the first time, international artists Emily Wurramara (Australia) ((cancelled)), and Nive & the Deer Children (Greenland).
+- Showcasing acts are Quantum Tangle, William Prince, Lacey Hill, Amanda Rheaume and Nive & the Deer Children (Greenland).

-- The 2017 edition of Aboriginal Sounds is proudly supported by Slaight Music in collaboration with FACTOR and the Government of Canada.
+- The 2017 edition of Indigenous Sounds is proudly supported by Slaight Music in collaboration with FACTOR and the Government of Canada.

 - After a discussion with the advisory committee and internally, the series has been renamed Indigenous Sounds in order to reflect the importance of respecting self-determination and the self-identification of Indigenous people.